Planning and Zoning balances cultural, economic and environmental factors to protect the overall aesthetic of the Community.

 The Salt River Pima-Maricopa Indian Community recognizes and appreciates the occasional staging of special events within its boundaries.
 In order to maintain safe conditions for the residents and visitors of the Community, organizers of special events are required to receive an approved Special Use Permit.

-In addition to the primary function of the department, the division supports the GIS users in the Community.
+The GIS division supports the GIS users in the Community.
 GIS (Geographic Information System) captures, stores, analyzes, manages, and presents data that is linked to a location.
 GIS is the merging of graphic map entities and databases.

 Having GIS is valuable in the sense that it can help us to explain events, predict outcomes, and plan strategies.
 It also assists in decision making and problem solving.